Time line of John Brown University

-June 20- The laying of the cornerstone for the Oklahoma Building brings four thousand guests to campus.
-Special guests include Governor Halloway of Oklahoma and Methodist Bishop Sam R. Hay of Houston, TX (representing Jesse H. Jones).
+June 20- The laying of the cornerstone for the Oklahoma Building brings 4,000 guests to campus.
+Special guests include Governor Halloway of Oklahoma and Methodist Bishop Sam R. Hay of Houston, Texas (representing Jesse H. Jones).
 In spite of the auspicious beginning, the Oklahoma Building is never built, thanks to the detrimental effects of the Great Depression.

 Summer- The College Bank and Savings Corporation is organized to serve as a depository for college and student funds, as a source of training for students in business administration, and as a hands-on lesson for students on how to use bank accounts.
 It is the only local bank that remains open to the community through the entire Depression.
 Radio station KFPW is sold due to poor coverage.

 Fall-The Julia A. Brown School, named after Brown's mother, opens in Sulphur Springs.
 300 students enroll in JEBC and the Academy.
 The pay-by-work plan is terminated for a three-level, need-based payment program.